Friedrich Accum: Laboratory worker, merchant and private tutor

 In 1800, Accum and his family changed residence in London from 17 Haymarket to 11 Old Compton Street.
 There he would live for the next twenty years.
 His family home also served as a school, an experimental laboratory and place he sold chemicals and scientific instruments.
 Accum's business cards of the time described his activities thus:

 Mr Accum acquaints the Patrons and Amateurs of Chemistry that he continues to give private Courses of Lectures on Operative and Philosophical Chemistry, Practical Pharmacy and the Art of Analysis, as well as to take Resident Pupils in his House, and that he keeps constantly on sale in as pure a state as possible, all the Re-Agents and Articles of Research made use of in Experimental Chemistry, together with a complete Collection of Chemical Apparatus and Instruments calculated to Suit the conveniences of Different Purchasers.

-For his customers in London, Accum compiled and distributed a catalog of his merchandise for sale.
-This catalog was also sent to other locales upon request.

 For many years, Accum's establishment was the only significant institution in England that provided lectures on the theory of chemistry as well as training in laboratory practice.
 Amateurs were welcome to perform simple experiments on site to enhance their knowledge.
 Accum's teachings attracted various prominent students.
 These included the well-known London politician and later prime minister Lord Palmerston, the Duke of Bedford, and the Duke of Northumberland.
 Additionally, his laboratory was the first in Europe to be visited by students and scientists from the United States, among whom were Benjamin Silliman and William Dandridge Peck.
 When Silliman later became Professor of Chemistry at Yale College (precursor to Yale University) in New Haven, he ordered his first laboratory equipment from Accum in London.
 Accum's biographer, Charles Albert Browne, stated in his 1925 work that some of the older American colleges still had sales receipts from Accum's London business.

 With the development of new laboratory apparatus, Accum positioned himself in the middle market range with respect to cost and usability.
 Accum developed portable laboratory kits, intended for farmers, for the analysis of soils and stones.
 With affordable prices ranging from three to eighty pounds sterling, these chests were the first truly portable laboratories.